mmenegoz/climate_HMA_course/README.md

 This folder contain the french course from Martin Ménégoz, about climate modelling activities over mountainous areas.

-The students can use this binder session to create a python notebook to compute seasonal trends of temperature, just clicking there:
+The students can use this binder session to create a python notebook to compute seasonal trends of temperature, using the script HMA_climate_trends.ipynb, just clicking there:

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/mmenegoz/climate_HMA_course/HEAD)